hungngocphat01/MachineLearning-AndrewNg-Coursera/README.md

 - **Week 4:** Backpropagation.
 - **Week 5:** Debugging learning algorithms (cross validation) [no Python].
 - **Week 6:** Support Vector Machine.

-From now on, I practice my ML Python skills on Kaggle, so no more Python here.
+From now on, I practice my ML Python skill on Kaggle, so no more Python here.
 - **Week 7:** K-Means Clustering & Dimensionality Reduction.
 - **Week 8:** Anomaly Detection [and not yet, Recommender System].